KristenJZ/comm2100/content/notes/2023-09-19-notes-5th-week.md

 - Verbal cues can replace nonverbal cues is a key feature of CMC that allows us to convey the same meaning.
 - Extended time: allows us to exchange social information on our own time.
   - We can be more personal, and we can pause the time.
+  - People can develop their relationship through CMC if they can anticipate that they will have the opportunity of talking with others in the future.

 #### 3. Hyper-personal Perspective: CMC relationships may be more intimate than those developed face-to-face